The guild sponsors many ongoing activities each led by a member volunteer. Activities are open to all members.

 Each month our block coordinators choose a block for block of the month.
 Instructions are available, at the monthly meeting or on the website, to any member interested in making the block.
 The following month, all blocks contributed are displayed and the names of members who made blocks are put in a hat.
 A winner is drawn from the hat and that winner takes home all the blocks for that month.
 The Block of the Month may be accessed here (Guild Members Only).

 Each month raffle tickets are sold for that month’s door prizes.
 Winners of the raffle tickets have their choice of what is left on the door prize table.
-Guild members provide the door prize items for the month in which they celebrate their birthday.
+Guild members who have birthdays in the month of the guild meeting, provide the door prize items.
 Suggested items include quilting fabric, fat quarters, jelly rolls, any quilting notions, gift certificates, books or magazines about quilting.

 Visitors to guild meetings are given a warm welcome, a guided tour, and an introduction to other guild members by guild greeter.